-It's not Hanukkah without indulging in a fair share of fried treats — it's part of the holiday tradition, after all.
-From doughnuts to fritters to some that are a little less conventional, here are five of our favorite fried sweets.
+It's not Hanukkah without indulging in your fair share of fried sweet treats — it's part of the holiday tradition, after all.
+From doughnuts to fritters to some that are a little less conventional, here are five of our favorite fried sweets to make this year.

 You can't talk about Hanukkah without talking about sufganiyot, the Israeli jelly doughnuts that are one of the most common fried treats seen this time of year.
 This recipe is as classic as they come — filled with strawberry jam and dusted with lots of powdered sugar.

 Apple fritters are a must — especially this time of year.
 These are pillow-soft and finished with a gooey vanilla glaze.